 - Present glass, metal, plastic, paper, and card (including cardboard) for separate collection.

-Our Waste Services can provide a waste collection to non-domestic properties across our authority region to allow you to manage your waste in accordance with your duty of care.
+Our team can provide a waste collection to non-domestic properties across our authority region, to allow you to manage your waste in accordance with your duty of care.

 We provide all our trade waste customers with a fortnightly collection for glass, metal, plastic, paper, and card (including cardboard) so you can present your recycling separately from your non recyclable waste.
 A recycling permit will allow you to take those materials to one of our four recycling centres.